 You may think that if you have nothing to hide, this isn't something to worry about.
 That's not true; think about all the transactions you do online, whether on your phone or your computer.
 So long as you are doing it on an open network (Wi-Fi) your information can easily be picked up and put to wrong use.

 A VPN protects you against this.
 It transfers your IP address to a secure proxy server so that no one can tell where you are or what you are doing online.
-You can install a VPN on a desktop, laptop or mobile.
-There are two types of VPN – those that you pay for, and those that are free.
+You can install a VPN service on a desktop, laptop or mobile.
+There are two types of VPN software – those that you pay for, and those that are free.